 At beginning of 1970s, Dubai had no restrictions on Alcohol sales or its consumption.
 All types of alcohol and popular brands were freely on sale in Cafes, Restaurants, Hotels, Clubs and Liquor Stores.
 This ready availability came about because Alcohol was Dubai's major trading commodity.
 Alcohol was legally imported in commercial quantities by two main Trading Houses, Gray Mackenzie and Company and African and Eastern.
 Between them they held agencies for all the major international brands.

 Although these Companies sold alcohol into the local market, their main market was Merchants trading with Gulf Countries.
-Merchants purchased Alcohol from these two Trading Houses at wholesale prices, e then sold on at a substantial profit to markets outside Dubai, usually those where Alcohol was not legally available.
+Merchants purchased Alcohol from these two Trading Houses at wholesale prices, then sold on at a substantial profit to markets outside Dubai where Alcohol was not legally available.
 This was legitimate business as far as Dubai was concerned.
 Importation and Exportation process followed Dubai's Laws.
 Delivery to the external market often did not follow the prevailing Laws of that market - in simple terms - alcohol was smuggled into these markets.
-Merchants trading in Alcohol were often experienced Gold Traders.
+Merchants trading in Alcohol were usually experienced Gold Traders.
 They knew how to get a product to market whatever the barriers.
-Known as Import/Export business in Dubai the receiving end of the delivery chain called it smuggling.
-Dubai's attitude was everything was legal in Dubai.
+Known as Import/Export business in Dubai, the receiving end of the delivery chain called it smuggling.
+Dubai's attitude was everything they did was legal in Dubai.
 What happened in external markets was not Dubai's concern!

 Smugglers had a taste for Alcohol